 In the case of offshore entities, you can also add a second filter to just see companies from a specific jurisdiction.
 Select the jurisdiction from the list in the right menu.
 For example, if you search for “France” and then filter by the jurisdiction “Bahamas,” you will see all the companies connected to France that are registered in the Bahamas.

-If you select the filter “Officers,” you’ll be able to see all the persons connected to France.
+If you select the filter “Officers,” you’ll be able to see all the people connected to France.
 For example former minister Jérôme Cahuzac.

 Clicking on his name will reveal that he is connected to the company “Cerman Group Limited” in the Panama Papers data.

 Browse by jurisdiction

 Is there a particular tax haven or secrecy jurisdiction you’re curious about?
 You can browse all the companies registered in one of the jurisdictions included in our data using the “Search by jurisdictions” filter.
 Click on the tab, then select the jurisdiction you are looking for from the dropdown menu.
 Leave the search box blank and hit “Search.”

 You can browse the list of offshore entities and can click through to find out more information about their offshore connections.

 You can also switch between the jurisdictions using the “Filter by jurisdiction” menu on the right menu.
 Visit our special Panama Papers blog post for more information about how secretive some of these jurisdictions.